 Volunteer Louisiana and Corporation for National and Community Service (CNCS)

 Grants to Louisiana nonprofit organizations, state and local government agencies, Tribes, and IHEs to employ volunteer staff to carry out a broad range of community services.
-Applicants must submit an initial application prior to submitting an application.
-Funding is intended to support volunteer services in the areas of public safety, education, literacy and tutoring, the environment, basic human needs and Homeland Security.
+Applicants must attend a technical assistance session, complete required registrations, and submit an initial application prior to submitting a full application.

 CNCS seeks to prioritize the investment of national service resources in the following areas: